 Digital pedagogy offers numerous opportunities to create more engaging, interactive, and effective learning experiences for students.
 By using digital tools, teachers can create and deliver educational content in a way that is more accessible and relevant to students, helping them to develop skills and knowledge that will be valuable both now and in the future.
 One of the most significant advantages of digital pedagogy is that it provides teachers with a range of models to choose from, such as hybrid or blended learning and online classes.
 By using these models, educators can deliver content in a more interactive and engaging manner, which can help to enhance student learning outcomes.
 Another key benefit of digital pedagogy is that it facilitates independent learning.
 By providing students with access to digital resources and materials, teachers can empower them to take charge of their learning, exploring topics and subjects that interest them at their own pace.
-This can help to develop important skills like research, critical thinking, and self-directed learning.
+This can help to foster a sense of curiosity and intellectual engagement among students, and can also help to develop important skills like research, critical thinking, and self-directed learning.
 Digital pedagogy also promotes adaptability.
 Digital technologies are constantly evolving, and by incorporating them into the classroom, teachers can help students develop the skills they need to thrive in an everchanging world.
 For example, digital pedagogy can help students develop important digital literacy skills, such as how to use digital tools and resources effectively and responsibly.